EsotericSoftware/tablelayout/README.md

 ![](http://table-layout.googlecode.com/svn/wiki/home/pad.png)

 Note that padding between cells combines, so there are 20 pixels between the text fields.
+The debug lines don't necessarily show which cell the padding comes from, since it is not important for the layout of the table.

 Padding can also be applied to the edges of the table.